 Every block has specific options in the editor sidebar in addition to the options found in the block toolbar.
 If you do not see the sidebar, click the ‘cog’ icon next to the Publish button.

 Depending on your theme, you may have several styles for your image.
 In Twenty Twenty-One, you can choose to make the image rounded, with borders or a frame.

 The image settings offer a text field to add an Alternative Text description, which is important for accessibility and SEO.

-You can also change the width and height dimensions of an image in 25% increments, or with exact pixel dimensions.
+You can choose the Image size between thumbnail, medium, large and full size.
+You can also change the Image dimensions – width and height dimensions of an image in 25% increments, or in exact pixel dimensions.

 The Title attribute field is designed to describe the role of the image on your page.
 Many devices and browsers don’t display this text.

 HTML anchor allows you to do “page jumping” to that specific image.
 Page jumping, also sometimes referred to as anchor links, is where you click a link and instantly get moved somewhere further up or down a long page.

 To enable this, you put an HTML Anchor in your photo, and create a link that jumps to the anchor.

 The advanced tab also lets you add a CSS class to your block, allowing you to write custom CSS and style the block as you see fit.